soootaleb/abcd/README.md

 Key Value Store with raft in TypeScript for Deno runtime (inspired by etcd, for pedagogical purpose only)

+# Getting Started

+A leader needs to be started first, on port 8080

+## Starting the leader

+`deno run --unstable --allow-write --allow-net --allow-read main.ts 8080`

+## Connecting a new node

+If no arg is provided, the node tries to reach the leader on port 8080

+`deno run --unstable --allow-write --allow-net --allow-read main.ts`

+An arg can be provided to specify a leader port (e.g required if the first leader is dead, making another peer being leader on a random port)

+`deno run --unstable --allow-write --allow-net --allow-read main.ts 54886`

 # Implemented

 - Leader starts & listens on 8080 (if port 8080 is provided as args[0])